sthesing/Fism/README.md

 ## License
 GPLv3.

-If you want to us Fism or parts of it in a FLOSS project imcompatible with the GPLv3, contact me via email (software@webdings.de) or via [app.net](http://alpha.app.net/hirnbloggade), I'll probably be willing to dual license for you.
+If you want to use Fism or parts of it in a FLOSS project imcompatible with the GPLv3, contact me via email (software@webdings.de) or via [app.net](http://alpha.app.net/hirnbloggade), I'll probably be willing to dual license for you.